SU_A_27

 [r] No. No.

-[i] That was immediately in Dutch?
+[i] That was immediately with Dutch?

-[r] Yes, yes.
-And I didn’t stay in the shelter either, because I have my sister-in-law here.
+[r] Yes yes.
+And I didn’t stay in the shelter either because I have my sister -in -law here.
 And we were always there.
 So yes.
 I may have stayed in the shelter for 3 or 4 days.

 [r] Also in Antwerp.